SteveXCIV/mash_todo/README.md

 A simple example application (TODO list) built on the MASH stack.

-There will be a "how I built this" blog post accompanying this project soon.
+I blogged about building this app [here](https://www.stevexciv.com/blog/zero-to-prototype-trying-out-the-mash-stack/)!

-In the meantime, check out a couple of other great resources on the MASH stack:
+Want even more?
+Check out a couple of other great resources on the MASH stack:

 - A [homepage](https://yree.io/mash/) for the MASH stack by [Shantanu Mishra](https://github.com/8hantanu)
 - A [blog post](https://emschwartz.me/building-a-fast-website-with-the-mash-stack-in-rust/) about the stack by [Evan Schwartz](https://github.com/emschwartz/)